kiba/Writings/atg/chp5_goodies_from_the_future.md

 "Yes, sir," the analysts found themselves chorusing.

 "Good."
 The director then pointed to the pile of the material.
 "There are certain assumption and suspension of disbelief you have to make.
 Faster than light travel is possible.
 Time travel is possible.
 Otherwise, you will analyze the fictional material for any logical inconsistency, plot holes, mistakes in the story.
 You will build a database of characters, locations, planets, technologies, organizations, plot summary, and so forth.
 You analyze the fictional elements' connection with our reality, including any coincidence.
 You have my permission to bring in any non-classified open source materials that you see or find to the tune up to ten thousand dollars.
 I trust your group to use your money wisely.
-Then we will discuss why you need more money.
+If we reach that limit, then we will discuss why you need more money.
 Is there any questions?"

 "Sir, why are we analyzing fiction?"
 Martin asked.

 "Good question!
-One that I unfortunately, cannot answer for you.
-It will almost certainly bias you.
+One that I, unfortunately, cannot answer for you.
+It will almost certainly bias your answer.
+That would be unacceptable.
 Nonetheless, as you go over the materials, I want you to think very hard about the question.
 When you are ready, I may or may not reveal why we are doing this."

-"Are we allowed to contact anybody outside.?" another analyst asked.
+"Are we allowed to contact anybody outside?" another analyst asked.

 "No, you cannot.
 I mean it absolutely that you cannot speak of this to anyone, not even to ask questions.
-Whatever go in this room, stay in this room.
+Whatever you learn in this room, stay in this room.
 Any more questions?"

 None were forthcoming.

 The director started handing everyone a folder.
 "In this folder are a list of questions we expect you to answer, but not the only questions you will answer.
-Don't expect that answering these questions to mean that your work is over.
-I expect you to keep working until I say that you are done.
+Don't expect that answering all those questions to mean that your work is over.
+I expect you to keep working, answering new questions that come up, until I tell you to stop.
 If you have any questions, I will try to answer.
 If I can't, you know the default answer I gave you earlier.
 I expect to have something at the end of the day."

 Then he walked away before closing the door, leaving Casey Martin and the others on their own.